ds-example/coding-challenge/README.md

 ## Getting Started

-To get started, please start by cloning down this repository.
+To get started, please start by forking this repository.

 In the root of the project, run `npm install`, and then run `npm run dev` to start up the development environment.

-Note that this repo has been made specifically for your project, so you can and should interact directly with it (as opposed to creating a fork).
-We've set up GitHub Actions CI and Heroku review apps within this repo to assist with your development workflow.

 ### Development Prerequisites